fggconitsha/fggconitsha/_posts/2014-02-18-schoolbusannouncement.markdown

 ---
 layout: post
 title:  "We Bus-sed it!!"
-date:   2014-02-18
+date:   2014-02-17
 ---
 Yes!!
 We made it!
-After two years of planning and effort, our alma mater, FGGC Onitsha, has received the school bus donated by the FGGC Onitsha USA/Canada Alumni Chapter.
+After two years of planning and a lot of collaborative effort, our alma mater, FGGC Onitsha, has received the school bus donated by the FGGC Onitsha USA/Canada Alumni Chapter.

-### Bus Delivered
+### The Bus is Here
 On November, 15 2013, the school bus, purchased by the FGGC Onitsha USA/Canada Alumni Chapter, through our collective fund-raising efforts, was delivered to the school.

 We cannot express to you in words the joy, excitement and gratitude of the Principal, Dr Mrs Chinyere Nzerem, the entire staff and students of our beloved alma mater.
 Instead, we shall attempt to convey this in pictures: